top of page

 Kids don't usually become picky eaters overnight, and there are a number of reasons why they can be so selective with food.
 Remember, there are two things for sure that kids can and do attempt to control and those are toileting and eating!

 No matter how big their reactions, it's not about us as parents.
-You, as the parent, are in charge of what you're serving, and your picky eater is in charge of what they choose to eat from their plate...IF they choose, I may add.
+You, as the parent, are in charge of what you're serving, and your picky eater is in charge of what they choose to eat from their plate...if they choose, I may add.

 It takes at least 21 days to form a habit.
 That's three weeks of doing the same thing the same way.
 To tackle fussy mealtime behavior, stay the course with the feeding changes you are making for your family, while keeping your eye on the prize.